Frequently Asked Questions

 First Aid is a collection of basic skills designed to correct immediately life threatening conditions, like applying direct pressure to control bleeding and using simple manual maneuvers to open a patient’s airway.
 It’s an important set of skills, but it’s very limited.
 Advanced Life Support (ALS) is a range of complex skills and therapies delivered under Physician oversight by Paramedics and Nurses, assisted by EMTs.
 ALS providers can start IV’s, intubate, attempt to re-inflate collapsed lungs, interpret data from advanced diagnostic tools to determine the precise nature of a patient’s problem, perform minor surgical procedures, and administer a wide range of medications to treat pain, allergies, shock, difficulty breathing, metabolic emergencies, thermal emergencies, cardiac conditions….and more!

-RedSTAR is an ALS team; we bring Physician-level care to the patient, wherever they are in the Red River Gorge.
+RedSTAR was built as an ALS team; we brought Physician-level care to the patient, wherever they are in the Red River Gorge.

 5. How is RedSTAR funded?